Tuesday 27 October 2015

 History in the stories

-These again for me contained elements of recent history that were necessary for me to understand how far British society had come with the emancipation of human rights culmination of the legal recognition of same-sex marriages.
+These again for me contained elements of recent history that were necessary for me to understand how far British society had come with the emancipation of human rights to its culmination in the legal recognition of same-sex marriages.

 Outsider: Always Almost: Never Quite was Brian Sewell’s first part of a two-part autobiography which I read on my Samsung tablet using the Amazon Kindle app, it was revelatory as well as educational, the Kindle app allowed me to annotate words and phrases that I needed to learn the exact meanings of even if the contexts of their usage was helpful enough.